HsKA-OSGIS-archive/GeoVogaticHub/README.md

 Please see the file called ‘LICENSE’

 # Installation
-to work with this code, download add files, seperate all js files into a folder names js all CSS files into a new folder named CSS and the logo is set into a folder called assets
+To work with this code, download all files and seperate them in the following order: all js files should be placed into a folder names js, all CSS files should be placed into a new folder named CSS, and the logo should be place into a folder called assets.